snretuerma/cmsc128-ay2015-16-assign001-js/README.md

 Section AB
 Assign 001: Programming a Number Library

-A number library using JavaScript that contains 4 functions numToWords wordsToNum wordsToCurrency numberDelimited
+A number library using JavaScript that contains 4 functions numToWords, wordsToNum, wordsToCurrency, numberDelimited